 - After 1 hour, taste for seasoning.
 Add more salt if needed.

-- If using beans, add your beans and mix them in gently and let simmer for another 5 minutes.2 15 ounce cans of pinto beans rinsed
+- Add your beans and mix them in gently and let simmer for another 5 minutes.2 15 ounce cans of pinto beans rinsed

 - Serve immediately or let come to room temperature and refrigerate for up to 2 days.